 Given that you will most likely switch to a higher number of meals consisting of smaller meal portions, you need to have plenty of easy-to-eat healthy snacks for the elderly on hand to complement their meals.
 Whenever they crave snacks, you ought to provide it to them as it adds to the overall food intake.

-Examples of healthy snacks include:
+Examples of healthy quick snacks for seniors include:

 - Full-fat yogurt